korirj/esp-configuration-portal/README.md

 ## Setup
 As earlier stated above, the project relies on the libraries listed above.
 The easiest way to get started is using the arduino IDE.
-You can find these Libraries  in the Arduino IDE library manager. open your arduino IDE and Go to
- `Sketch > Include Library > Library Manager` search for `ESPUI` and install. ( Arduino prompts you to install additional libraries. click yes, install additional libraries

-If you cannot use the Library Manager, you can download the repositories and follow the [instructions](https://learn.adafruit.com/adafruit-all-about-arduino-libraries-install-use/how-to-install-a-library) to manually install libraries.

 In the arduino setup() routine the interface can be customised by adding UI Elements.
 For our case we shall use :
 - 2 instances of a button, one for restart and the other for submiting the configuration